 These Venezuelan Sweet Plantains are divine!
-They’re caramelized in the outside and soft and tender in the inside.
+They’re caramelized on the outside and soft and tender on the inside.
 Perfect side dish for any entrée.
-Can be made ahead.
+They can be made ahead.
 Whole30 friendly.

-I make this recipe several times per week and it’s one of the first things I remember cooking on my own as a kid.
-My mom used to cook plantains almost every day and the whole family really love them, especially when served with queso blanco rallado (grated white cheese).
+I make this recipe several times per week, and it’s one of the first things I remember cooking on my own as a kid.
+My mom used to cook plantains almost every day, and the whole family really loved them, especially when served with queso blanco rallado (grated white cheese).
 YUM.

 They are SOO delicious and SOO easy to make that you’re going to get hooked for life!